- 4.7 in

 - Golondrina verde-violeta (Spanish)

-- The Violet-green Swallow is very similar to the Tree Swallow, both in appearance and ecology, and their ranges overlap.
-However, it is more closely related to two other swallows found in the Caribbean: the Golden and Bahama swallows.
+- The Violet-green Swallow is very similar to the Tree Swallow, both in appearance and habits, but it is more closely related to two other swallows found in the Caribbean: the Golden Swallow and Bahama Swallow.

 - A pair of Violet-green Swallows was observed assisting a pair of Western Bluebirds in raising young.
 The swallows guarded the nest and tended the bluebird nestlings, and after the bluebirds fledged, the swallows used the nest site for their own young.

 - The oldest recorded Violet-green Swallow was a male, and at least 9 years, 1 month old, when he was recaptured and rereleased during banding operations in California in 1993.
 He had been banded in the same state in 1985.